Compare iRobot Roomba 960 and 860: What Are the Main Differences?

-- The iAdapt responsive cleaning technology found in these robots is composed of sophisticated software and sensors that allow the robots to clean more thoroughly the room, making multiple passes, avoiding stairs, getting under and around furniture, and cleaning along wall edges and corners.
-The low profile design of these robots allows cleaning under most furniture.
-They also automatically adjust to all floor types, be it carpet, tile, hardwood, laminate or other.
+- The iAdapt technology found in Roomba 860 is composed of sophisticated software and sensors that allow the robot to clean more thoroughly the room, making multiple passes, avoiding stairs, getting under and around furniture, and cleaning along wall edges and corners.
+The low profile design of the robot allows cleaning under most furniture.
+The robot also automatically adjusts to all floor types, be it carpet, tile, hardwood, laminate or other.

 - Roomba 960 and 860 robots come both with the iRobot Dirt Detect feature: they are equipped with both acoustic and optical sensors which allow them to find dirtier areas and then spend more time cleaning them.

 - Roomba 960 is also equipped with a camera and additional sensors which enable improved visual localization and allows the robot to efficently navigate the entire level of your home and keep track of its location.

 - Roomba robots use either Virtual Walls, Virtual Wall Lighthouses or Dual Mode Virtual Wall Barriers to be kept away from rooms or areas they are not supposed to enter.
 Both Roomba 960 and 860 come with one Dual Mode Virtual Wall Barrier.
 Please see Note 11 below for more details on these small stand alone devices..